-In the 1990s Jens Sachtleben developed devices for Cell Information Therapy (CIT), which should promote the body's own regeneration and the associated relief by accelerating the healing effect of acute and chronic medical conditions.
-The application should be carried out on the intact or protected skin of the patient concerned in accordance with the operating instructions or from a treating physician.
+In the 1990s Jens Sachtleben developed devices for Cell Information Therapy (CIT), which should stimulate the body's ability to regenerate and thus promote an acceleration of the healing effect and relief of symptoms in acute and chronic medical conditions.

 Auralon C® adhesive pads and pointer

 Based on this feedback, the development of the Somagen® (device generation 2) started in 2002; the market launch took place in 2004.
 This device used defined CIT programs, for example to support wound healing, which are encoded on treatment chip cards.
 The Somagen® device has been used for in vitro experiments and in clinical studies.

 An improved wearable, Bluetooth connected, wireless follow-up device (generation 3) is currently under development; its market entry is planned for 2021.

 Somagen®- applicator with coil and control unit